breezykermo/dotfiles/README.md

 but with [fish](https://fishshell.com/) as the default shell and [my vim setup](https://github.com/breezykermo/.vim).

 # Install
-Run the LARBS install script with dotfiles pointing to this repo, and the package list to 'progs.csv' at the root level here.
+1. Run the LARBS install script with dotfiles pointing to this repo, and the package list to 'progs.csv' at the root level here.
+2. Git clone [my vim setup](https://github.com/breezykermo/.vim) into .vim.
+3. Reboot?
+Not sure.